-- (a) A discretionary permit shall not be required for gatherings of one hundred (100) people or less, including spectators and participants.
-Gatherings of greater than one hundred (100) people shall require approval of a Site Development Permit per section 7-9-125. - (b) Activities conducted on property owned by or leased to the County and public road rights-of-way may require an encroachment permit issued by the Director. - (c) Activities which do not require a Site Development Permit or an encroachment permit shall require a Zoning Use Certificate per section 7-9-125.11(a). - (d) The temporary use shall be permitted for a period not to exceed ten (10) consecutive days.
-Events recurring more than four (4) times in a calendar year are not considered temporary. - (e) The Director may require a cash bond or other guarantee for removal of the temporary use, cleanup and restoration of the activity site within seven (7) days of the activity conclusion. - (f) Applications for permits/certificates required by (a), (b), and (c) above shall be referred by the Director to other affected County agencies as may be appropriate for review and comment. - (g) Related issues, including but not limited to police/security, food and water supply, use of tents and canopies, sanitation facilities, medical services, noise, signage, fire protection, and traffic control, shall be satisfactorily addressed as may be required by the Director, Sheriff, Fire Chief, or Health Officer in their administration of other County codes.
-Such other codes may require the applicant to obtain permits such as building, electrical, health and tent permits. - (h) Farmers' Markets established and operated in compliance with County requirements are recurring outdoor gatherings that are not subject to regulation under this section.
+- (a) Gatherings of greater than one hundred (100) people, spectators, and participants inclusive shall require approval of a Site Development Permit per section 7-9-125. - (b) A Zoning Use Certificate shall be required for gatherings of one hundred (100) people or less, spectators and participants inclusive, per section 7-9-125.11(a). - (c) The temporary use shall be permitted for a period not to exceed ten (10) consecutive days.
+Events recurring more than four (4) times in a calendar year are not considered temporary. - (d) The Director may require a cash bond or other guarantee for removal of the temporary use, cleanup and restoration of the activity site within seven (7) days of the activity conclusion.

+- (e) Applications for permits/certificates required by (a), (b), and (c) above shall be referred by the Director to other affected County agencies as may be appropriate for review and comment. - (f) Related issues, including but not limited to police/security, food and water supply, use of tents and canopies, sanitation facilities, medical services, noise, signage, fire protection, and traffic control, shall be satisfactorily addressed as may be required by the Director, Sheriff, Fire Chief, or Health Officer in their administration of other County codes.
+Such other codes may require the applicant to obtain permits such as building, electrical, health and tent permits. - (g) Farmers' Markets established and operated in compliance with County requirements are recurring outdoor gatherings that are not subject to regulation under this section. - (h) Activities conducted on property owned by or leased to the County and public road rights-of-way may require an encroachment permit issued by the Director.